paperjs/paper.js/README.md

 Upon execution, you will find a `paper` folder inside the project's `component` folder.
 For more information on Bower and to learn about its features for dependence tracking, see <http://bower.io/>.

-## Installing Paper.js for Node.js
+## Installing Paper.js for Node.js through NPM

-Similarly you can use NPM to install Paper.js for Node.js.
+You can also use NPM to install Paper.js for Node.js.
 But before doing so, you need the Cairo Graphics library installed, see <http://cairographics.org/>.

-**For OSX:**
+**Installing Cairo on OSX:**

 The easiest way to install Cairo is install Homebrew <http://mxcl.github.io/homebrew/> then issue the command: